department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Findings.md

 ## Methodology

-A moderated usability study using an interactive prototype of the 10-10EZ Healthcare application.
+A moderated usability study using an interactive prototype of the 10-10EZ health care application.
 The study included separate versions of the prototype for desktop and mobile users.

 ## Hypotheses and Conclusions